 Squirrels prefer to reside in areas with mature trees to build their nests and breed.
 They are very vocal and bark and chatter while playing and chasing one another.
 They sometimes scold intruders like animals or people from a safe distance.
 But in some urban and suburban areas, they can become quite tame and can be approached closely.

 The squirrel’s most damaging and annoying habit is gnawing on outside entrances into attic areas.
-Once the gain entry, they often nest in insulation or other materials found in the attic.
+Once they gain entry, they often nest in insulation or other materials found in the attic.
 Sometimes they gain entry through fireplaces or vents.
-They will sometimes chew on wiring cause a fire hazard to the home.
+They will sometimes chew on wiring which can become a fire hazard to the home.